csarraud/ShinobiWeapon/README.md

 # TO DO

-- Add particles effects for Jashin ritual
+- Find how to inform player that the ritual has started
 - Implement Samehada and other sword like weapons
 - Implement Minato's Kunai craft
 - Implement Jashin Scythe craft